 The University of BristolBristol, United Kingdom www.bristol.ac.uk/wun/

 The University of Bristol has its origins in the late 19th century and gained its Royal Charter in 1909.
-It is one of the most popular and successful universities in the UK, and was ranked within the top 30 universities in the world in the QS World University rankings 2013.
+It was ranked within the top 50 universities in the world, and top ten in the UK, in the QS World University Rankings 2018.

 The University of Bristol is dedicated to academic achievement across a broad range of disciplines.
 It is made up of 25 academic schools, organised into six faculties: Arts; Engineering; Health Sciences; Biomedical Sciences; Science; and Social Sciences and Law.
-It has approximately 14,000 undergraduates and 6,000 postgraduate students from more than 100 countries.
-Eleven Bristol graduates and members of staff have been awarded Nobel Prizes.
+It has approximately 23,000 students from more than 120 countries.
+Thirteen Nobel Laureates have been associated with the University community.

 The University is also major force in the economic, social and cultural life of Bristol and the region.
 It works hard to build effective links with the community and its industries, through high-quality research collaboration and productive knowledge exchange, the creation and support of new companies and enterprises, and the licensing of intellectual property.
 Engaging the public is a vital part of University life and an area in which staff and students are actively involved.